jie311/Uni-YOLO/README.md

   &emsp;&emsp; <img src="./f2.png" width="900" />
 </p>

-In this work, we propose Uni-YOLO, a universal object detector for robots that has the ability to detect any object in the open world.
+In this work, we propose Uni-YOLO, a universal object detector for robots that has the ability to detect enormous categories in the open world.

 <p float="left">
   &emsp;&emsp; <img src="./f7.png" width="900" />